The French Stream

 The “option internationale du Baccalauréat” (American section - OIB), in place for 6ème to Terminale students, offers an advanced level of study in English.

 Students share campuses with the International Stream so that all FIS students can be part of one single community.
 By sharing and being together through activities, all FIS students grow from the diversity and uniqueness of everyone.

 Classes are generally limited to 25 students and foreign languages are taught in small groups by experienced and qualified teachers.

-FIS encourages students to excel, work together and express themselves through a large range of activities such as educational visits, sustainable development projects and sports days.
+FIS encourages students to excel, work together and express themselves through a large range of activities such as sports days, various student clubs or sustainable development projects.
+Additionally, many educational visits and field trips are organised throughout the year for all levels.
 These trips supplement the curriculum and are an integral part of learning.

 Learning the French language and the English language, introduction to culture and the local language, acquiring independence, valuing the student, "living together", the development of digital learning are key to the daily work of the entire teaching and learning team.

 As the 2015-2018 School Plan came to an end, a review was prepared with Primary teachers.

 The focus for the 2018-2021 School Plan reflects government directives, the school’s needs and our local context:

 • The different student paths (linguistic & student monitoring areas)